How Do Nonprofits Pay Their Employees?

 The founder of a nonprofit will often struggle with the idea of drawing a salary for their work.
-They become accustomed to thinking of their work as their mission, and can feel guilty about getting paid.
-But fair work deserves fair compensation, and a paid executive director can avoid burnout by devoting all of their energies to the organization.
+They become accustomed to thinking of their work as their mission, feeling guilty about getting paid.
+But fair work deserves fair compensation, and a paid CEO or executive director can avoid burnout by devoting all of their energy to the organization.

-A nonprofit board of directors must approve the salary proposed in regards to the executive director or CEO.
+A nonprofit's board of directors must approve the proposed salary for the executive director or CEO.
 It is a best practice that the board makes this decision because it negates the potential for overcompensation or conflict of interest.
-The board of directors should review an entire compensation package including bonuses and benefits.
+The board of directors should review an entire compensation package, including bonuses and benefits.
 They should then meet to review this amount annually.

 Pro Tip: Remember when calculating the salary for your employees that you need to consider the amount added by benefits and bonuses.
 The total amounts will be scrutinized by the IRS to ensure that there is no private benefit prohibited under law.

 Protecting Your Tax-Exempt Status

 Paying the employees of your nonprofit fairly can help you protect your tax-exempt status.
 When you file Form 1023 to initially gain this status as well as when you file Form 990 to maintain it every year after that, the IRS reviews your highest paid staff.

 You do not have much to lose with Form 1023 because you do not have tax-exempt status yet.
 However, if the IRS deems any amounts on the nonprofit annual report as not "reasonable compensation," you can be penalized up to the point of losing your status.
 This means that you need to be extremely careful when you are setting salary amounts, especially for your executives.